-MPI can improve the bandwidth of large messages if MPI_GRU_CBS is set to 0.
-This favors large message bandwidth at the cost of suppressing asynchronous MPI message delivery.
-In addition, some programs transfer large messages via the MPI_Send function.
-To switch on the use of unbuffered, single copy transport in these cases you can set MPI_BUFFER_MAX to 0.
-See the MPI(1) man page for more details.
+Some programs transfer large messages via the MPI_Send function.
+To enable unbuffered, single-copy transport in these cases, you can set MPI_BUFFER_MAX to 0.
+For information about the MPI_BUFFER_MAX environment variable, see the MPI(1) man page.

-• MPI small or near messages are very frequent.
+MPI small or near messages are very frequent.

 For small fabric hop counts, shared memory message delivery is faster than GRU messages.
-To deliver all messages within an Altix UV host via shared memory, set MPI_SHARED_NEIGHBORHOOD to "host".
-See the MPI(1) man page for more details.
+To deliver all messages within an SGI UV host via shared memory, set MPI_SHARED_NEIGHBORHOOD to host.
+For more information, see the MPI(1) man page.